nexiality/documentation/commands/sound/play(audio).md

 ### Description
-This command plays one of the predefined sounds, or an user-defined audio file if such file is specified as `audio`.
+This command plays one of the predefined sounds or an user-defined audio file via the `audio` parameter.
 Note that this command can only play MP3 and WAV files at this time.
 If you need support for additional audio encoding, please feel free to request by create an
 <a href="https://github.com/nexiality/nexial-core/issues/new" class="external-link" target="nexial_external">issue</a>.

-Note that this command will automatically skipped over when the execution is triggered in a CI (Jenkins) environment.
+Note also that this command will automatically skipped over when the execution is triggered in a CI (Jenkins) environment.
 I mean, "_If a Nexial test makes a sound in an execution and no one is around to hear it, does it make a sound_?"
 Any _metaphysicists_ out there?

 See below for sampling of predefined sounds.